Select samples with at least 2 mutations

 # Setup a resampling function to generate multiple clonal abundance tallies

-return(as.matrix(x%>%count(Clone,name="Count")%>%arrange(Count)))
+x return(as.matrix(x%>%count(Clone,name="Count")%>%arrange(Count)))

 }

-replicates <- 100 # we did 10,000.
+<- 100 # we did 10,000.
 Keeping it low here for run time.

-clone_cutoff <- 10 # minimum number of cells in order to retain a clone
+replicates <- 10 # minimum number of cells in order to retain a clone

-clonal_abundance_boot_CI <- lapply(names(NGT_to_clone),function(sample_to_test){
+clone_cutoff <- lapply(names(NGT_to_clone),function(sample_to_test){

-test<-replicate(n=replicates,resample_fun(NGT_to_clone[[sample_to_test]]),simplify = "array")
+clonal_abundance_boot_CI <-replicate(n=replicates,resample_fun(NGT_to_clone[[sample_to_test]]),simplify = "array")

-y <- setNames(lapply(test,data.frame),1:replicates) %>%
+<- setNames(lapply(test,data.frame),1:replicates) %>%

-imap(.x = ., ~ set_names(.x, c("Clone", .y))) %>%
+y imap(.x = ., ~ set_names(.x, c("Clone", .y))) %>%

-purrr::reduce(full_join, by = "Clone")%>%
+::reduce(full_join, by = "Clone")%>%

 mutate_each(funs(replace(., is.na(.), 0)))

-y <- setNames(apply(test,3,data.frame),1:replicates) %>%
+<- setNames(apply(test,3,data.frame),1:replicates) %>%

-imap(.x = ., ~ set_names(.x, c("Clone", .y))) %>%
+y imap(.x = ., ~ set_names(.x, c("Clone", .y))) %>%

-purrr::reduce(full_join, by = "Clone")%>%
+::reduce(full_join, by = "Clone")%>%

 mutate_each(funs(replace(., is.na(.), 0)))

-quantile(p,probs=c(0.025,0.975))
+z quantile(p,probs=c(0.025,0.975))

-c("Clone","Count","LCI","UCI"))%>%filter(LCI>=clone_cutoff)
+set c("Clone","Count","LCI","UCI"))%>%filter(LCI>=clone_cutoff)

-names(clonal_abundance_boot_CI) <-names(clonal_abundance)
+})names(clonal_abundance_boot_CI) <-names(clonal_abundance)

 Now that we have a set of clones that we believe reproducibily have at least 10 cells, we remove cells and variants that are no longer represented at sufficient coverage.

-clone_filtered_NGTs <- setNames(lapply(names(clonal_abundance_boot_CI),function(sample_to_test){
+<- setNames(lapply(names(clonal_abundance_boot_CI),function(sample_to_test){

 # Determine if there are any clones left to process